 1. Commercial Buildings

-Mailroom staff scan incoming packages, triggering notifications to recipients and internal couriers.
+Arrival: Mailroom staff scans incoming packages, which alerts the recipients and internal couriers.

-Couriers pick up parcels via the app and deliver them to department receptions or secondary buildings.
+Transit: Couriers use the app to pick up parcels and deliver them to department receptions.

 2. Freight Forwarders

-When ready for dispatch, staff scan them out and transfer them virtually to the destination warehouse.
+Dispatch: Staff scan the packages out and virtually transfer them to the destination warehouse.

-The system marks the parcels as “Expected” at the destination, with attached details and photos.
+Transit: The system marks these items as "Expected" at the destination, complete with details and photos.

 3. Government Departments

-Couriers receive a full list of items to pick up and deliver across sites.
+Routing: Couriers receive a digital list of items to pick up and deliver across various sites.

 4. Warehouses and Fulfillment Centers

-Internal couriers take custody, scan the parcels, and deliver them to their respective departments.
+Transit: Internal couriers take custody of the items, scan them, and move them to specific departments.